 3. Let the school know you are bringing an attorney.

-In preparation for the IEP meeting, the school will need to make arrangements for any additional guests that will be attending.
+In preparation for the IEP meeting, the school will need to make arrangements for any additional guests that will be attending, including an attorney.
 Explain who the person is that will be joining you, including their name, their relationship to the student, and if any special arrangements will be needed (videoconferencing or a translator, for example).

 Attending Without an Advocate

 It can be helpful to bring a friend or family member you trust.
 They can help you communicate the student’s needs or simply take notes, allowing you to fully focus on the conversation at hand.
 Always remember – you don’t have to do this alone!

 4. Trust in your knowledge.

 The IEP process may be new to you, but parenting is not.
 Remain confident in your relationship and focus on the strengths, interests, and challenges of your grandchild.
 Listen to their daily account of happenings at school and remember that no one knows your grandchild and their needs more than you.

 Approach the IEP meeting with confidence, preparation, and a strong mindset.